niwamo/SpotifyUtils/docs/APIs.md

 # Spotify API Endpoints

-Spotify's APIs are remarkably well-documented, minimizing the need to provide example requests and responses here.
+Spotify's APIs are reasonably well-documented, minimizing the need to provide example requests and responses here.
 Instead, I've linked to the existing documentation for each API endpoint used in this module.

 ## Authentication

 Endpoint(s):
 - https://accounts.spotify.com/authorize
 - https://accounts.spotify.com/api/token